-Much of work of the St Mellitus organ restoration project is done by volunteers, from the parishioners who put together the proposal for the organ restoration, to our fundraising and management boards and volunteer photographers.
+Much of work of the St Mellitus Organ Restoration Project was done by volunteers, from the parishioners who put together the proposal for the restoration, to our fundraising and management boards, and our volunteer photographers.

 One of our volunteers, David Norton, spoke to us about what his work on the project means to him: